turbot/steampipe/design/internal_introspection_tables.md

 - ``
 Lists all plugin instances as defined in the connection config.
 - `steampipe_plugin_limiter`
-Lists all plugin Limiters as defined either in the plugin binary or the plugin conneciton block
+Lists all plugin Limiters as defined either in the plugin binary or the plugin connection block

 ## Lifecycle